 You'd think ...loving surfing as I do, I'd have an affinity for snoboarding....NOT true.

-Both feet in a fixed position on an object that looks like a fat ski?
+Both feet in a fixed position on an object that looks like a short, fat ski?

-I prefer 2 edges in the snow and independent foot action for the speeds that entertain me, thank you.
+I prefer 2 edges in the snow and independent foot action for the speeds that entertain me, AND for the feeling of safety and agility that skis provide, thank you.

 I !LOVE! racing snotboarders on a Nastar course.